top of page

 3. Tissue fragility (ease of bruising)

-The incidence of EDS, including all subtypes in the general population, is best estimated to be between 1 in 2500 and 1 in 5000 in the general population, and I imagine this number is closer to 1 in 250-500 in the pole and aerial community (no research to confirm).
+The incidence of EDS, including all subtypes in the general population, is best estimated to be between 1 in 2500 and 1 in 5000 in the general population, and we imagine this number is closer to 1 in 250-500 in the pole and aerial community (no research to confirm).

 There is substantial symptom overlap between the EDS subtypes and the other connective tissue disorders including hypermobility spectrum disorders, as well as a lot of variability, so a definitive diagnosis for all the EDS subtypes (except for hypermobile EDS) requires genetic and molecular testing.